chef/automate/components/docs-chef-io/content/automate/DR.md

 ### Steps to setup the Production and Disaster Recovery Cluster

-1. Click [here](/automate/ha_onprim_deployment_procedure/#Run-these-steps-on-Bastion-Host-Machine) to follow the steps for fresh deployment for Production cluster.
+1. Deploy the Primary cluster following the deployment instructions by [clicking here](/automate/ha_onprim_deployment_procedure/#Run-these-steps-on-Bastion-Host-Machine).

-1. Disaster Recovery Cluster will be the same as the Production cluster; we can use the above steps to set up the diisaster recovery cluster.
+1. Deploy the Disaster Recovery cluster into a different data center/region using the same steps as the Primary cluster

 1. Do the backup configuration as explained in backup section for [file system](/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-file-system-backup) or [object storage](https://deploy-preview-7425--chef-automate.netlify.app/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-object-storage).

     {{< note >}}
-    Configure both the clusters with the same object storage or file system i.e. if the primary cluster is configured with object storage or file system, configure the disaster recovery cluster with the same object storage or file system.
+    Configure backups for both clusters using either [file system storage](/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-file-system-backup) or [object storage (S3)](/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-object-storage).
     {{< /note >}}

 1. On Primary Cluster

-    - In one of the Chef Automate nodes, configure the cron which triggers the `chef-automate backup` command at a certain interval.
+    - From one of the Chef Automate nodes, configure a cronjob to run the `chef-automate backup` command at a regular interval.
 The sample cron for backup looks like:

     ```sh
-    sudo chef-automate backup create
+    chef-automate backup create --no-progress > /var/log/automate-backups.log
     ```

-    - Create a bootstrap bundle and save it somewhere (or save it in the disaster recovery cluster).
+    - Create a bootstrap bundle; this bundle captures any local credentials or secrets that aren't persisted to the database.
 To create the bootstrap bundle, run the following command in one of the Automate nodes:

     ```sh
     chef-automate bootstrap bundle create bootstrap.abb
     ```

-    - Copy `bootstrap.abb` to all Frontend nodes of DR Cluster.
+    - Copy `bootstrap.abb` to all Automate and Chef Infra frontend nodes in the Disaster Recovery cluster.

     {{< note >}}
-    - Suggested frequency of backup cron and restore cron is one hour, i.e., backup and restore in respective machines can be done as frequent as 1 hour.
+    - Suggested frequency of backup and restore jobs is one hour.
+Be sure to monitor backup times to ensure they can be completed in the available time.
     - Make sure the Restore cron always restores the latest backed-up data.
     - A cron job is a Linux command used to schedule a job that is executed periodically.
     {{< /note >}}